Related ServicesPatents IP Strategy & Management Freedom to Operate Litigation

 UPC: Unitary Patent and Unified Patent Court

-After much delay, the plan to create a single patent right (the Unitary Patent) and a centralised European litigation forum (the Unified Patent Court) appears to be back on track.
-It is currently due to take effect towards the end of 2022.
+After much delay, a single patent right (the Unitary Patent) and a centralised European litigation forum (the Unified Patent Court) is now available.

-Existing granted European patents will automatically be subject to the jurisdiction of the new court unless they are “opted out”.
+Existing granted European patents are now automatically subject to the jurisdiction of the new court unless they are “opted out”.
 This would make a patent vulnerable to revocation by the new court.
 Any decision to revoke would simultaneously take effect in all countries which are a party to the new system.
-From the very start, this will include France and Germany, key jurisdictions for many patentees.
+This includes France and Germany, key jurisdictions for many patentees.

-Patentees have the option of “opting out” from the system for each granted patent, before the system takes effect.
+Patentees have the option of “opting out” from the system for each granted patent.
 Importantly, where patents are co-owned, all proprietors must agree on the course of action.
 Licensees have no power to request the opt out, so should negotiate with the patent proprietor on what action to take.

-We have prepared a series of updates explaining how the system will work and what to do to prepare.
+We have prepared a series of updates explaining how the system will work.

 This update is for information only and should not be taken as formal advice.